Eczema - symptoms, diagnosis and treatment

 What are the treatments for eczema?

 Good skin care is a key component in controlling eczema.
-Proper care of the skin can often be enough in many milder cases.
+Appropriate care of the skin can often be enough in many milder cases.

 In treating eczema, most doctors will start patients on basic therapies.
 A good moisturiser (in cream, lotion or ointment form) helps conserve the skin's natural moisture and should be applied immediately after showering or bathing and at least one other time each day.
 It is also a useful technique to apply them little and often and not vigorously rub them in.
 They should be applied following the line of the hairs on the skin.